-(b) This section does not prohibit an insurer from applying utilization management to determine the medical necessity for the treatment of obesity under this section if appropriateness and medical necessity determinations are made in the same manner as those determinations are made for the treatment of any other illness, condition, or disorder covered by a contract.

-- (c) Coverage criteria for FDA-approved anti-obesity medications shall not be more restrictive than the FDA-approved indications for those treatments. - (d) This section does not apply to a specialized health insurance policy that covers only dental or vision benefits or a Medicare supplement contract. - (e) For purposes of this section, the following terms have the following meanings: - (1) "FDA-approved anti-obesity medication" means a medication approved by the United States Food and Drug Administration with an indication for chronic weight management in patients with obesity. - (2) "Glucagon-like peptide-1 receptor agonists (GLP-1RAs)" means a class of medications that helps lower blood sugar levels and promote weight loss. - SEC.
-5. No reimbursement is required by this act pursuant to Section 6 of Article XIIIB of the California Constitution because the only costs that may be incurred by a local agency or school district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty for a crime or infraction, within the meaning of Section 17556 of the Government Code, or changes the definition of a crime within the meaning of Section 6 of Article XIIIB of the California Constitution.
+- (3) At least one FDA-approved antiobesity medication. - (b) This section does not prohibit an insurer from applying utilization management to determine the medical necessity for treatment of obesity under this section if appropriateness and medical necessity determinations are made in the same manner as those determinations are made for the treatment of any other illness, condition, or disorder covered by a policy. - (c) Coverage criteria for FDA-approved antiobesity medications shall not be more restrictive than the FDA-approved indications for those treatments. - (d) For purposes of this section, "FDA-approved antiobesity medication" means a medication approved by the United States Food and Drug Administration with an indication for chronic weight management in patients with obesity. - (e) This section does not apply to a specialized health insurance policy that covers only dental or vision benefits or a Medicare supplement policy. - SEC.
+5. No reimbursement is required by this act pursuant to Section 6 of Article XIIIB of the California Constitution because the only costs that may be incurred by a local agency or school district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty for a crime or infraction, within the meaning of Section 17556 of the Government Code, or changes the definition of a crime within the meaning of Section 6 of Article XIIIB of the California